Both choices have significant emotional and practical implications, from cost and safety to independence and social connection.

 Here are the basics and key pros and cons for each.

-In-home care: pros and cons
+In-home care: Pros and Cons

 In-home care is when a caregiver is hired to come into the home to help seniors with activities of daily living.
 This enables your older adult to continue living safely at home.